 2) Colour coding can be used to indicate it's the patient's own medication that is to be used (ie decide as a clinic that all pink treatments indicate patient's own meds)

-3) New medication can be added to Smart Flow with the letter "O" after the medication concentration.
+3) New medication can be added to Smart Flow with the letter "O" BEFORE the medication concentration.
 (Remember that billing should be turned to "OFF" in this case)

 If you have a practice software (EMR) that is integrated with Smart Flow, there is more to consider as we have to take into account automatic billing.
 What we propose is to use option #3 as listed above to create an item in Smart Flow (as opposed to in your EMR).
 This method is often easier than adding this new item through the EMR.
 Creating this item in Smart Flow will allow the treatment to be transferred into the patient's medical record but since it was not created in the EMR, automatic billing cannot occur for this item.